King Mob

-King Mob was an English radical group based in London during the late 1960s/early 1970s.
+King Mob was an English radical group based in London during the late 1960s and early 1970s.

-It was a cultural mutation of the Situationists and the anarchist group UAW/MF.
-It sought to emphasise the cultural anarchy and disorder being ignored in Britain, with the ultimate aim of promoting proletarian revolution.
+Influences on the group included the Situationist International and the New York City group Black Mask / UAW/MF.
 It derived its name from Christopher Hibbert's 1958 book on the Gordon Riots of June 1780, in which rioters daubed the slogan "His Majesty King Mob" on the walls of Newgate Prison, after gutting the building.